Why do Colour Streaks Occur?

 Each type of extrusion head has a characteristic area where the material tends to stagnate.

-In sheet extruders, for example, the material accumulates on the edges, as can be seen in the figure.
+In sheet extruders, for example, the material accumulates on the edges, as we can see in the picture.

 Pictured: Material accumulating on the edges, which can cause Colour Streaks.